 - Financial Affidavit.
 Each party in a divorce must complete a financial affidavit (links to court approved forms are on the right side of this page).
 Part of this document contains a detailed list of each party’s assets and liabilities which is sworn to under oath.
 The list will include all potential assets such as cars, bank accounts, retirement accounts, jewelry, collectibles, household items, etc. and liabilities such as credit cards, mortgages and loans.

 - Determining Value.
-Many things are easy to find the value of such as the amount of money in a checking or savings account.
+Many things are easy to value such as the amount of money in a checking or savings account.
 Other things can be more complex such as an art/coin collection, house, business or car.
 Values for many things are subjective and if there is significant dispute over the value of an item, experts are often needed substantiate a value.

 - Identification Of Premarital Or Non-Marital Assets And Liabilities.
 Once a list of all assets and liabilities has been made, the next step is to determine if any of them are premarital or non-marital (meaning they belong to only one party and do not belong to the marital estate).
 These are things that were obtained prior to marriage or given solely to one party during the marriage (usually by gift from a third party to one spouse or by inheritance).
 There are times when a party has voluntarily made a premarital or non-marital asset marital by changing title or using commingled funds during the marriage.